steven2358/sklearn-matlab/README.md

 sklearn-matlab
 ===

-Machine learning in Matlab using scikit-learn syntaxis
+Machine learning in Matlab using scikit-learn syntax